awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-ui-template-crowd-classifier-multi-select.md

 # crowd\-classifier\-multi\-select<a name="sms-ui-template-crowd-classifier-multi-select"></a>

 A widget for classifying various forms of content—such as audio, video, or text—into one or more categories\.
 The content to classify is referred to as an *object*\.

 The following is an example of an HTML worker task template built using this crowd element\.
+Copy the following code and save it in a file with the extenion `.html`\.
+Open the file in any browser to preview and interact with this template\.

 ```
 <script src="https://assets.crowd.aws/crowd-html-elements.js"></script>